paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 ## Model formulation and specifications

-TiMBA computes periodical production, import, exports and consumption as well as prices for the forest-based sector considering forest resources endowment as well as cost, technology and trade constraints.
-The recursive market model consists of a static and a dynamic phase.
+TiMBA computes periodic production, import, exports and consumption as well as prices for the forest-based sector considering available forest resource endowment as well as cost, technology and trade constraints.
+The recursive market model is composed of a static and a dynamic phase.

 In the static phase, TiMBA calculates a global equilibrium across products and countries in a given year.
-The modelling problem is solved for each year by maximizing the economic welfare, defined as the sum of the producer and consumer economic surplus.
+The optimization problem is solved for each year by maximizing the economic welfare, defined as the sum of the producer and consumer economic surplus.

+[comment]: <> (Ich würde hier vielleicht noch eine Abbildung hinzufügen, um visuell zu verdeutlich, was die Produzenten- und Konsumentenrente ist)

 In the dynamic phase, changes in the equilibrium conditions (shifts in parameters determining the model outcome such as growing GDP, population or cost) are updated from one period to the next.

-The model concept bases on the formal description of the Global Forest Products Model (GFPM) [@Buongiorno:2015;@Buongiorno:2003].
+The model concept bases on the formal description of the GFPM [@Buongiorno:2015;@Buongiorno:2003].

-The following problem is optimized by using the CVXPY [@Diamond:2016; @Agrawal:2018] package and the OSQP solver [@Stellato:2020]:
+[comment]: <> (Der letzte Satz in eine Wiederholung) The following optimization problem is maximized using the CVXPY package [@Diamond:2016; @Agrawal:2018] and the OSQP solver [@Stellato:2020]:

 $$\max_{Z}=\sum_{i}\sum_{k}\int_{0}^{D_{i,k}}P_{i,k}\left(D_{i,k}\right)dD_{i,k}-\sum_{i}\sum_{k}\int_{0}^{S_{i,k}}P_{i,k}\left(S_{i,k}\right)dS_{i,k}$$
 $$-\sum_{i}\sum_{k}\int_{0}^{Y_{i,k}}m_{i,k}\left(Y_{i,k}\right)dY_{i,k}-\sum_{i}\sum_{j}\sum_{k}c_{i,j,k}T_{i,j,k}$$

-with $P$ as price, $D$ as demand, $S$ as supply, $Y$ as manufacturing, $m$ as manufacturing costs, $T$ as trade, $c$ as transportation costs and the indices $i$ for country, $j$ as trade partner country and $k$ as commodity.
+with $P$ as price, $D$ as demand, $S$ as supply, $Y$ as manufacturing, $m$ as manufacturing costs, $T$ as trade, $c$ as transportation costs and the indices $i$ as the domestic country, $j$ as trade partner country and $k$ as commodity.

-Subject to:
+Subject to an optimization constraint balancing all material flows along the represented supply chain for each country while accounting for trade:

 $$S_{i,k}+Y_{i,k}+\sum_{j}I_{j,k}=D_{i,k}+\sum_{n}a_{i,k,n}Y_{i,n}+\sum_{j}X_{j,k}$$

+The equation (tbd) forms for the country (i) and commodity (k) the specific material balance which imposes that the domestic supply of raw materials ($S_{i,k}$) plus the imports ($I_{j,k}$) and the manufactured quantity ($Y_{i,k}$) must be equal to the domestic demand ($D_{i,k}$) of final products plus the input to manufacture other products ($Y_{i,n}$) plus the exports ($X_{j,k}$). $a_{i,k,n}$ depicts the amount of input of product $k$ to produce one unit of product $n$.
+The dual values of the material balance (shadow prices) are used as product prices in TiMBA.
+The model is delivered with different material balance options, which allows the user to control the mathematical form how the constraint is integrated into the optimization.
+The chosen form will influence the computation time of the solver and might impact the resulting shadow prices.

+[comment]: <> (Complete equation numerotation)
+[comment]: <> (Do we want to emphasises on the possibility of multiple MB forms as this might raise some question among the users)

 ### Demand: